 4. Norgate Data

 Norgate Data comes in at #4 on the best data providers.
 They’re a rock-solid company if you’re looking for reliable EOD data.

 Norgate Data provides updates for “end-of-day” financial market data (it doesn’t offer live quotes, delayed quotes, or intra-day “tick” data).

 They specialize in data for U.S. and Australian stock markets.
+They’ve also recently added Canadian stock data, too.
 Data is also available for selected World Futures and Forex rates.

 The service is provided on a subscription-only basis (historical data is not available as a “stand-alone” item).
-For Stock Market subscriptions, the extent of historical data provided depends on the subscription level.
+The extent of historical data provided for Stock Market subscriptions depends on the subscription level.